multiversx/mx-docs/docs/sdk-and-tools/erdpy/writing-and-running-erdpy-scripts.md

+---
+id: writing-and-running-erdpy-scripts
-# Writing and running erdpy scripts
+title: Writing and running erdpy scripts
+---

 Since **erdpy** is not only a CLI tool, but also a **Python SDK**, one can write Python modules or scripts based on erdpy in order to interact with the Blockchain.